Healthcare in the United States: Demographic differences

-Health disparities are well documented in the US in ethnic minorities such as African Americans, Native Americans, and Hispanics.
-When compared to whites, these minority groups have higher incidence of chronic diseases, higher mortality, poorer health outcomes and poorer rates of diagnosis and treatment.
-Among the disease-specific examples of racial and ethnic disparities in the US is the cancer incidence rate among African Americans, which is 25% higher than among whites.
-In addition, adult African Americans and Hispanics have approximately twice the risk as whites of developing diabetes and have higher overall obesity rates.
-Minorities also have higher rates of cardiovascular disease and HIV/AIDS than whites.
-In the US, Asian Americans live the longest (87.1 years), followed by Latinos (83.3 years), whites (78.9 years), Native Americans (76.9 years), and African Americans (75.4 years).
-A 2001 study found large racial differences exist in healthy life expectancy at lower levels of education.
+Health disparities are well documented in the United States in ethnic minorities such as African Americans, Native Americans, and Hispanics.
+When compared to White people, these minority groups have a higher incidence of chronic diseases, higher mortality, poorer health outcomes, and poorer rates of diagnosis and treatment.
+Among the disease-specific examples of racial and ethnic disparities in the US is the cancer incidence rate among African Americans, which is 25% higher than among White people.
+In addition, adult African Americans and Hispanics have approximately twice the risk as White people of developing diabetes and have higher overall obesity rates.
+Minorities also have higher rates of cardiovascular disease and HIV/AIDS than White people.
+In the US, racial demographics are as follows: Asian American (87.1 years), followed by Latino (83.3 years), White (78.9 years), Native American (76.9 years), and African American (75.4 years).
+A 2001 study found distinguished racial differences exist in healthy life expectancy at lower levels of education.